hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 - Upstream Kubernetes version >= 1.13
 - Most Kubernetes distributions are supported
-- Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories
+- Recent Ubuntu, SLES, CentOS or RHEL compute nodes connected to their respective official package repositories
 - Helm 3

 Depending on which [Container Storage Provider](https://scod.hpedev.io/container_storage_provider/index.html) (CSP) is being used, other prerequisites and requirements may apply, such as storage platform OS and features.